Jaykarthik06/Opencvsketch/README.md

-In internet there are lot of colorful pictures. pencil sketch  won't be avilable for all pics. pencil sketch would be easy for an artists to draw.this code helps to convert iamge to pencil sketch In order to obtain a pencil sketch, we will make use of two image blending techniques, known as dodging and burning.
+In internet there are lot of colorful pictures. pencil sketch  won't be avilable for all pics. pencil sketch would be easy for an artists to draw.This code helps to convert image to pencil sketch In order to obtain a pencil sketch, we will make use of two image blending techniques, known as dodging and burning.